ctuning/ck-tbd-suite/README.md

 * train-and-profile (to use nvprof)
 * train-and-profile-fp32 (to use nvprof & fp32)

-You can also customize your trianing run as follows:
+You can also customize your training run as follows:
 ```
 $ ck run program:image-classification-tensorflow --env.LEARNING_OPTIMIZER=sgd \
    --env.BATCH_SIZE=32 \